-In spring this year, we shared our initial proposals for the south site with the local community.
-We introduced three key principles which are guiding our masterplan.
+In spring 2017, we shared our initial proposals for the south site with the local community.
+We introduced three key principles to guide our masterplan.

-We received positive feedback on these principles and they have continued to shape our masterplan as we prepare to submit an outline planning application later this year.
+We received positive feedback on these principles and they continued to inform our masterplan before it was submitted as part of an outline planning application in early 2018.

 1. Creating connections through the site